 The WAB-gNB may obtain the configuration parameters needed to establish the connection to the UE’s new AMF(s).

-The WAB-gNB establishes NG connection(s) towards one or more new AMF(s).
+One or more new logical WAB-gNBs belonging to the same physical WAB-node shall be setup.
+And the new logical WAB-gNB(s) establishes NG connection(s) towards one or more new AMF(s).

-Editor’s NOTE: FFS whether a new logical WAB-gNB needs to be established for the NG connections with the new AMF(s).

-Editor’s NOTE: FFS whether the following steps are needed to support the AMF change for UE.

-The WAB-gNB may activate one or more new cells, with new cell configuration parameters related to the WAB-gNB’s current location.
+The new logical WAB-gNB(s) may activate one or more new cells, with new cell configuration parameters related to the WAB-gNB’s current location.
 The new cells may broadcast the radio parameters configured for the new AMF(s), e.g., TAC, etc. The old cell(s) remain(s) active.

 The UEs are handled as follows:

-A UE in RRC_CONNECTED state is handed over between an old cell and a new cell served by the WAB-gNB via NG-based handover with AMF relocation, as defined in TS 23.502.
+A UE in RRC_CONNECTED state is handed over between an old cell served by the source logical WAB-gNB and a new cell served by the target logical WAB-gNB via NG-based handover with AMF relocation, as defined in TS 23.502.

-When all UEs in RRC_CONNECTED state have been handed over, the old cell(s) are removed from service.
-A UE in RRC_IDLE or RRC_INACTIVE state camping on the old cell(s) reselects a new cell, and legacy procedure (e.g., Mobility Registration Update procedure as defined in TS 23.502) is performed.
+When all UEs in RRC_CONNECTED state have been handed over, the old cell(s) served by the source logical WAB-gNB are removed from service.
+A UE in RRC_IDLE or RRC_INACTIVE state camping on the old cell(s) served by the source logical WAB-gNB reselects a new cell served by the target logical WAB-gNB, and legacy procedure (e.g., Mobility Registration Update procedure as defined in TS 23.502) is performed.

-The NG connection(s) between the WAB-gNB and the old AMF(s) are removed.
+The NG connection(s) between the source logical WAB-gNB and the old AMF(s) are removed.
+The source logical WAB-gNB is removed by WAB-node.

+4.3.x Flow control